GoogleCloudPlatform/core-solution-services/README.md

 > This codebase is generated from https://github.com/GoogleCloudPlatform/solutions-builder

 Core Solution Services (CSS) is a group of foundational microservices, data models and other features, implemented in Python and running on Kubernetes.
-It supports common functionality needed by solutions built for different industries, like authentication, user management, data storage, and job management, and includes CI/CD and e2e testing.
+It supports common functionality needed by solutions built for different industries, like authentication, user management, data storage, and job management, and includes CI/CD using Github Actions and e2e testing.
 CSS may be used as a stand-alone platform, or as a foundational layer to accelerate the building of specific applications.
 It also includes a generic capability for GenAI use cases.
 To date the microservices in CSS have been deployed in production for a variety of customers in the Public Sector division of Google Cloud.

 ## Use Cases